Beyond the Penguins: Hidden Gems in Punta Arenas, Chile

 Walking through neighborhoods such as the downtown core and the Barrio Prat area, you’ll find both commissioned pieces and spontaneous expressions.
 Local galleries and cultural centers sometimes host mural festivals and workshops, which have helped nurture a growing community of muralists and street artists.
 For visitors, street art in Punta Arenas offers an accessible, open-air gallery that connects the city’s past and present through vivid public storytelling.

 La Marmita is a small, cozy family-run restaurant known for its eclectic menu and emphasis on regional ingredients.
-For a late lunch, we walked into a place that felt warmly homely: the menu changes according to what the region and season offer, with dishes that blend traditional Chilote and Magellanic techniques with contemporary touches.
+For a late lunch, walk into a place that feels warmly homely: the menu changes according to what the region and season offer, with dishes that blend traditional Chilote and Magellanic techniques with contemporary touches.

 Standout dishes often include fresh fish and seafood from the Strait of Magellan, stews made with Patagonian lamb and preparations featuring local mushrooms and vegetables.
 They also serve regional drinks, including craft beers and natural juices, as well as comforting hot beverages suited to the cold weather.